How often should you refinance your home loan?

 -

 Lenders Mortgage Insurance (LMI) – If you have less than 20% equity in your home, you may have to pay Lenders Mortgage Insurance.
-This is because you cannot transfer the existing LMI to the new loan, despite the fact that your previous lender is no longer at risk.
+This is because you cannot transfer the existing LMI to the new loan, even though your previous lender is no longer at risk.

-It’s imperative that you do your research and compare your current home loan to the new loan you’re considering in order to ensure that you really will be better off.
+It’s imperative that you do your research and compare your current home loan to the new loan you’re considering, ensuring that you really will be better off.

-With the loans.com.au FastTrax Refi system, we pay off your old loan before sending any paperwork to discharge the loan.
-As a result you start saving on interest and repayments almost immediately.
-From the time you return your completed mortgage documents and Loan Agreement to us, it only takes days to switch.
+At loans.com.au, our process is quite streamlined, so borrowers can save time and money sooner.
+With our FastTrax Refi system, we pay off your old loan before sending any paperwork to discharge it.
+As a result, you start saving on interest and repayments almost immediately.
+It only takes days to switch from the time you return your completed mortgage documents and loan agreement to us.

 Find out in under 2 minutes if you qualify for one of our low rate home loans.